thoughtbot/neat/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

-* Fix a bug, refactor code or expand an existing features
+* Fix a bug, refactor code or expand an existing feature
 * Use the right syntax and naming conventions.
 * Update parts of the documentation that are affected by your contribution.